WellthCare

-The Real Reason Vaccine Myths Won't Die at Your Company
+Why Vaccine Myths Won't Die at Your Company — And How to Fix It

 If you manage employee benefits, you know the drill.
-A new vaccine recommendation drops, a wave of whispers follows, and suddenly your inbox is full of well-intentioned, fruitless advice on "myth-busting."
+A new vaccine recommendation drops, a wave of whispers follows, and suddenly your inbox is full of well-intentioned, useless advice on "myth-busting."
 You've tried the flyers, the lunch-and-learns, the token incentives.
-Yet, that stubborn undercurrent of doubt remains.
+Yet that stubborn doubt remains.
 What if the problem isn't your communication, but your entire benefits framework?

 After thirty years in the trenches of health plans and HR technology, I've learned this: vaccine hesitancy is rarely about the science itself.
-It's a glaring symptom of a deeper disease-a healthcare benefits system structurally designed to erode trust.
-When the daily experience of healthcare is opaque, costly, and frustrating, skepticism becomes a rational employee survival tactic.
+It's a symptom of a deeper problem: a healthcare benefits system built to erode trust.
+When your daily experience of healthcare is opaque, costly, and frustrating, skepticism becomes a rational survival tactic.
+No wonder myths take hold.

 Think about the messages your current system sends.
-Employees navigate:
+Employees face:

 • Unexplainable annual premium hikes.